-STP: PROTOCOL I.6: Tourniquet
+STP: PROTOCOL II.6: Tourniquet

-- 1. Setting: Prehospital and hospital - 2.
-Indications for tourniquet use: to stop bleeding when Life-threatening limb hemorrhage is not controlled with direct pressure or other simple measures, as may occur with a mangled extremity.
-Traumatic amputation has occurred.
+- 1. Setting: Prehospital and hospital - Indications for tourniquet use: to stop bleeding when Life-threatening limb hemorrhage is not controlled with direct pressure or other simple measures, as may occur with a mangled extremity or partial/complete traumatic amputation has occurred.

-3. Application during Care Under Fire:
+3. Application during direct threat phase:

 i.
-Apply the tourniquet proximal to the bleeding site, over the uniform Initial tourniquet placement should be as high as possible on the limb.
+Apply the tourniquet over the uniform proximal to the bleeding site.
+Initial tourniquet placement should be as high as possible on the limb.